crf8472/libarcstk/examples/albumcalc/README.md

 ## Usage

-albumcalc expects two filenames as parameters, the first being a CUEsheet and the second an audio file in a lossless audio format that can be read by libsndfile, e.g. RIFFWAV/PCM or FLAC/FLAC.
+albumcalc expects two filenames as parameters, the first being a Cuesheet and the second an audio file in a lossless audio format that can be read by libsndfile, e.g. RIFFWAV/PCM or FLAC/FLAC.